Skip to main content

 Preventing Stray Requests

-If you would like to ensure that all requests are faked during a unit test, you can use the prevent_stray_requests() method.
-This will throw an exception if any requests are made that are not faked.
+If you would like to ensure that all requests are faked during a unit test, you can use the $this->prevent_stray_requests() method.
+This will throw an RuntimeException instance if any requests are made that do not have a corresponding fake.

 class Example_Test extends Test_Case {